'Let Dairy Die' protesters storm stage during Biden victory speech on Super Tuesday

 Dr. Jill Biden, and Biden’s sister, Valerie, attempted to block the protesters from touching the former vice president.

-They were dragged off the stage, within seconds, by security.
+Campaign senior adviser Symone Sanders immediately hit the stage, grabbing a protester and taking them off.
+The other protester was dragged off the stage by security.
 Biden then continued on with his speech.

 “Let Dairy Die” protesters have interrupted events of other 2020 Democratic presidential candidates.
 Over the weekend, protesters were removed from Sen. Bernie Sanders’ event in San Jose, Calif., and on Monday, they were removed from Sen. Elizabeth Warren’s event in Los Angeles.